tu-trinh/train-procgen-pytorch/Readme.md

-# Objective Robustness in Deep RL
+# Goal Misgeneralization in Deep RL
-Code for the paper *Objective Robustness in Deep Reinforcement Learning*, based on the repository https://github.com/joonleesky/train-procgen-pytorch
+Code for the paper *Goal Misgeneralization in Deep Reinforcement Learning*, based on the repository https://github.com/joonleesky/train-procgen-pytorch

 ## Requirements